 How can I apply for an eTA New Zealand for a child??

 Applying for an eTA New Zealand for a child is straightforward.
-The child can either complete the New Zealand eTA visa application themself or their parent or guardian can complete the form on their behalf.
+An older teenager can complete the New Zealand eTA visa application themself, with parental guidance, while younger children must have their parent or guardian complete the form on their behalf.

 It only takes a few minutes to complete the eTA NZ application form for children.
 It just involves answering a series of questions by entering information such as the child’s name, address, date of birth, passport details.
 There are also some health and security-related questions on the form.